The Utah Deaf History Collection

 Jodi Christel Becker

-In 2016, the George Sutherland Archives undertook a significant task of digitally scanning and uploading the scrapbook and minutes of the Utah Association of the Deaf Conventions to their digital collections.
-This monumental effort, led by Catherine McIntyre, the archivist and digitization librarian at the George Sutherland Archives, brought to life a long-awaited project.
+In 2016, the George Sutherland Archives launched a vital project to digitally scan and upload the scrapbooks and minutes from the Utah Association of the Deaf Conventions to their digital collections.
+This groundbreaking initiative, led by Catherine McIntyre, the archivist and digitization librarian at the George Sutherland Archives, marked the realization of a long-awaited goal and highlighted the importance of preserving the history of the Deaf community.

 Utah Association of the Deaf